kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 * Validation - ensuring only one member field is set (or at most one if desired).
-* Normalization - ensuring the API server can modify the fields of the oneOf to best match the intent of the client, despite the client potentially having incomplete information
+* Normalization - ensuring the API server can understand the intent of clients that are unable to update/modify fields the clients are unaware of due to version skew.

 ### Non-Goals